poncardasm/learn-finnish/ai-prompts/learn-vocab-prompt.md

 - [Cultural insights]

-Please reply "Valmis!" if you’re ready to start.
+Reply "Valmis!" if you’re ready to start.
 ```